mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 .. note::

-  This tutorial assumes that you have a Kubernetes cluster, but you can also complete this tutorial with a local machine, by using local cluster emulation tool such as `Kind <https://kind.sigs.k8s.io/docs/user/quick-start>`_ or `Minikube <https://minikube.sigs.k8s.io/docs/start/>`_.
+  This tutorial assumes that you have access to a Kubernetes cluster.
+However, you can also complete this tutorial on your local machine by using local cluster emulation tools such as `Kind <https://kind.sigs.k8s.io/docs/user/quick-start>`_ or `Minikube <https://minikube.sigs.k8s.io/docs/start/>`_.

-This guide showcases how you can use MLflow end-to-end to:
+This guide demonstrates how to use MLflow end-to-end for:

-- Train a linear regression model with `MLflow Tracking <../../../tracking.html>`_.
+- Training a linear regression model with `MLflow Tracking <../../../tracking.html>`_.
-- Run hyper parameter tuning to find the best model.
+- Conducting hyper arameter tuning to find the best model.
-- Package model weight and dependencies as `MLflow Model <../../../models.html>`_.
+- Packaging the model weight and dependencies as an `MLflow Model <../../../models.html>`_.
-- Test the model serving locally with `mlserver <https://mlserver.readthedocs.io/en/latest/>`_ using `mlflow models serve <../../../cli.html#mlflow-models-serve>`_ command.
+- Testing model serving locally with `mlserver <https://mlserver.readthedocs.io/en/latest/>`_ using the `mlflow models serve <../../../cli.html#mlflow-models-serve>`_ command.
-- Deploy the model to Kubernetes cluster using `KServe <https://kserve.github.io/website/>`_ with MLflow.
+- Deploying the model to a Kubernetes cluster using `KServe <https://kserve.github.io/website/>`_ with MLflow.

-We will cover end-to-end model developemnt process including model training and testing, however, if you already have your model and just want to know how to deploy it to Kubernetes, you can skip to :ref:`Step 6 - Test Model Serving Locally <step-6-test-model-serving-locally>`
+We will cover end-to-end model developemnt process including model training and testing.
+However, if you already have a model and just want to learn how to deploy it to Kubernetes, you can skip to :ref:`Step 6 - Test Model Serving Locally <step-6-test-model-serving-locally>`

 Introduction: Scalable Model Serving with KServe and MLServer
 -------------------------------------------------------------

-MLflow provides an easy-to-use interface to deploy modeles as an Flask-based inference server.
-You can deploy the same inference server to Kubernetes cluster by containerizing it via ``mlflow models build-docker`` command.
-However, this approach is not scalable and might not be suitable for production use cases.
-Flask is not designed for high performance and managing multiple instances of inference servers manually is not easy.
+MLflow provides an easy-to-use interface for deploying modeles as a Flask-based inference server.
+You can deploy the same inference server to a Kubernetes cluster by containerizing it using the ``mlflow models build-docker`` command.
+However, this approach may not be scalable and could be unsuitable for production use cases.
+Flask is not designed for high performance, and manually managing multiple instances of inference servers is backbreaking.

-Fortunately, MLflow provides a solution for this.
+Fortunately, MLflow offers a solution for this.
 MLflow supports alternative inference engine called `MLServer <https://mlserver.readthedocs.io/en/latest/>`_, which enables one-step deployment to popular serverless model serving frameworks on Kubernetes, such as `KServe <https://kserve.github.io/website/>`_, and
 `Seldon Core <https://docs.seldon.io/projects/seldon-core/en/latest/>`_.